siwS/rails-console-access-check/README.md

 # ConsoleAccessCheck

-(WIP)

-This gem operates as a wrapper around ActiveRecord queries.
+This gem operates as a wrapper around ActiveRecord queries executed from Rails Console.\
-It checks if the running user has the permissions to execute the query.
+For every ActiveRecord query, it checks if the user who is logged in the Console has the correct permissions to execute a Read or Write operation for the table in question.\
-If the user is not in the list of allowed users, it throws a PermissionsError.
+If the user does not have permissions, it logs the unauthorised access attempt and/or throws a PermissionsError.\

 To use this gem in you application, add in your Gemfile: